jamiewang76/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+Pet Monitoring and Interaction:
+Attach a camera and a microphone to the Raspberry Pi for monitoring and interacting with pets.
+Publish images or video snippets along with sound data to MQTT topics.
+Use a subscribed device or service to remotely view and talk to pets, or trigger automated responses (e.g., dispense treats) based on certain conditions.

+Fitness Tracker Integration:
+Connect a heart rate monitor or pedometer to the Raspberry Pi.
+Publish fitness data (heart rate, step count) to MQTT topics.
+Subscribe to these topics to track fitness metrics over time, set goals, and receive notifications or rewards for achieving milestones.

+Security System:
+Integrate PIR (Passive Infrared) motion sensors with the Raspberry Pi.
+Publish motion detection events to MQTT topics.
+Subscribe to these topics to receive real-time alerts or trigger actions (e.g., turning on lights) in response to motion detection.

+Weather Station:
+Connect weather sensors (such as BMP180 for pressure, BMP280 for temperature and pressure, or a rain gauge) to the Raspberry Pi.
+Publish weather data (temperature, pressure, rainfall) to MQTT topics.
+Use a subscribed device or service to analyze and display weather information.

+Plant Recognition and Care Assistant:
+Combine a camera with image recognition software on the Raspberry Pi to identify plant species.
+Publish plant information and care tips to MQTT topics.
+Use a subscribed device or app to learn more about plants and receive personalized care recommendations.

 ### Part C
 ### Streaming a Sensor